 Court Records are public records.
 Court Records include a case file that includes a docket and any of the documents filed in the case.
 You can access the court records on their website, or at Clerk of Court where the case was filed.

 Every state maintains a record of someone’s criminal history.
 These online databases are connected and you can track criminal backgrounds from another state.
-You are able to go to the Culpeper County Courthouse and check in person, or check online.
+You are able to go to the Culpeper County Courthouse and check in person or you can check online.
 It helps to know which county the crime occurred in, and if the crime was in a different state, you might have to pay a fee for a more intensive search.

 A search of someone’s criminal history you can get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes, which can include: